F5Networks/f5-cloud-failover-extension/docs/userguide/performance-sizing.rst

 Azure
 -----

-.. table:: CFE performance with Azure (without Azure FastPath enabled)
+.. table:: CFE performance with Azure (without Merlin FastPath enabled)

    ================================ ==================== ==============================================================
    Number of Failover IP addresses  Number of Routes     Time to Successfully Failover All Objects